 - Signed and Notarized Loan Documents are returned to Escrow and Lender for final sign off and set up to Fund

 - After your Loan Funds, you should know when the Title Recording takes place.
-This is usually same or next day.
+This is usually the same or the next day.

-- Recording is confirmed and CONGRATULATIONS!
+- The recording is confirmed and CONGRATULATIONS!
 You get your keys, you’re a Homeowner!

 Many of these steps are happening simultaneously.
 The rest of the steps make for pretty quiet days while awaiting a decision, or delivery, or an inspection.
 There is a lot of “hurry up and wait” that happens over the next 30 days.